Fgdou/DiscordChatGPT/README.md

 ## Disclaimer
 This is for **educational** purposes.

-This script will connect to the Discord API with your own account and will send message to the channel you selected.
+This script will connect to the Discord API with your own account and will send messages to the channel you selected.

 You are **responsible** for using this technology and this script.
 In every usage, you should **inform your friends** / persons on the channel that they are speeking to chatGPT and not directly to you.